 Walden sponsors a 401(k) deferred compensation plan (the "Plan").
 Employees may elect to contribute up to the maximum amount allowed by federal law, as defined in the Plan.
 Each employee self-directs the investment of his or her assets.
 Walden may elect to make matching contributions to the Plan.
-Walden contributed \$44,269 to the Plan for the year ended June 30, 2020.
+Walden contributed \$75,000 and \$44,269 to the Plan for the years ended June 30, 2021 and 2020, respectively included in payroll taxes and employee benefits.